The Mystery League

 More testimonials →

-Sandor Weisz runs The Mystery League.
+Sandy Weisz runs and designs all the puzzles at The Mystery League.
 He has been making puzzles and games since he was a teenager.
-He's a member of the National Puzzler's League.
-He writes puzzles any chance he can get, which you can find at our Signals newsletter, @pzlr on Twitter, @mysteryleague on Instagram, or occasionally on the NPR Sunday puzzle.
+He’s a member of the National Puzzlers’ League.
+He writes puzzles any chance he can get, which can be found in the Signals newsletter, on Instagram, on Bluesky, or occasionally on the NPR Sunday puzzle.
 He lives in Chicago with his wife, two kids, and dog.

 Let’s talk